- Admissions

 They all work closely with a range of external agencies who can add to our pastoral provision.

-The STEP tutor provides guidance throughout a student’s time in school, reviewing progress, and supporting commitment to enrichment activities and future goals and aspirations.
-Finally, the tutor is responsible for the delivery of a bespoke STEP programme covering key aspects of citizenship, RSE, PSE and careers education.
-STEP is an acronym denoting:
+The tutor provides guidance throughout a student’s time in school, reviewing progress, and supporting commitment to enrichment activities and future goals and aspirations.
+Finally, the tutor is responsible for the delivery of a bespoke programme covering key aspects of citizenship, RSE, PSE and careers education.

 Follow the links below for further information on the following: